ptsname - get name of the slave pseudo-terminal device

 The ptsname() function need not be thread-safe.

 The application shall not modify the string returned.
 The returned pointer might be invalidated or the string content might be overwritten by a subsequent call to ptsname().
+The returned pointer and the string content might also be invalidated if the calling thread is terminated.

 See the RATIONALE section for posix_openpt.